Whirlpool

 Excess Brine Carryover

-Water has salty taste after regeneration
+Water has a salty taste after regeneration.

 Advertisements